Agnel-Wang/dev-z1-en.github.io/2-basic/sdk.md

 The following command calculation will be performed directly in the function:

+where T is a homogeneous transformation matrix composed of R and p, and [ω] is the antisymmetric matrix of ω.

 $$T_{\Delta} = directions * speed$$
 $$T_k = T_{\Delta} + T_{k-1}$$
 $$[\omega] = \log{(R_{k-1}^T R_k)}$$